The High Availability (HA) module provides active-passive, hot-standby messaging clusters to provide fault tolerant message delivery.

 Maximum time that a recovering primary will wait for an expected backup to connect and become ready.

-Interval for backup brokers to check the link to the primary re-connect if need be.
+HA uses federation links to connect from backup to primary.
+Backup brokers check the link to the primary on this interval and re-connect if need be.
 Default 2 seconds.
-Can be set lower for faster failover, e.g. 0.1 seconds.
-Setting it too low will result in excessive link-checking activity on the brokers.
+Set lower for faster failover, e.g. 0.1 seconds.
+Setting too low will result in excessive link-checking on the backups.

-Heartbeat interval for replication links and timeout for broker status checks.
-It may take up to this interval for rgmanager to detect a hung or partitioned broker.
-The primary may take up to twice this interval to detect a hung or partitioned backup.
+HA uses federation links to connect from backup to primary.
+If no heart-beat is received for twice this interval the primary will consider that backup dead (e.g. if backup is hung or partitioned.)
+This interval is also used to time-out for broker status checks, it may take up to this interval for rgmanager to detect a hung or partitioned broker.
 Clients sending messages may be held up during this time.
 Default 120 seconds: you will probably want to set this to a lower value e.g. 10.
-If set too low, a slow broker may be considered as failed and killed.
+If set too low rgmanager may consider a slow broker to have failed and kill it.

 [a] The full format of the URL is given by this grammar: